-Buyers Guide to Eames Style Lounge Chairs (UK 2023)
+Buying Guide to Eames Style Lounge Chairs (UK 2024)

-The Eames philosophy was to create furniture affordable to the masses, with the exception of their lounge chair and ottoman which has always commanded a premium since its design and launch in 1956.
+The Eames philosophy was to create furniture affordable to the masses, with the exception of their leather and plywood lounge chair and ottoman which has always commanded a premium price since its design and launch in 1956.

-The Eames designed lounge chair and ottoman has two main licensed reproduction sellers today: Vitra AG for Europe and Herman Miller for the USA.
-It carries a price tag of over £7,000GBP plus at current pricing here in the UK.
+The Eames designed 670 lounge chair and ottoman has two main licensed reproduction sellers today: Vitra AG for Europe and Herman Miller for the USA.
+It carries a price tag of circa £8,000GBP (prices as of October 2024) at current pricing here in the UK.

-We say 'licensed reproduction', as unless you are lucky enough to find a vintage 1960s or 1970s chair in a garage sale or on Ebay, then it is, technically, a reproduction, under license, of an original design.
+We say 'licensed reproduction', as, unless you are lucky enough to find a vintage Eames chair from the 1960s or 1970s chair in a garage sale or marketplace , then all chairs today are technically, a reproduction, under license, of an original design.

-The hefty price tag of licensed versions has seen the market for other reproductions of the Eames lounge chair grow over the decades.
-Many reproduction sellers have been able to provide high quality reproductions and good quality pieces of furniture at relatively reasonable pricing.
+This hefty price tag for a licensed version set has seen the market for replica or reproduction Eames lounge chairs grow over the past years.
+Many reproduction sellers have been able to provide high quality chairs and good quality pieces of furniture at more reasonable pricing.

-So, how does one choose a good quality Eames style lounge chair?
+So, how does one choose a good quality Eames style replica or repro lounge chair?

 There are a lot of websites that look slick but in reality they may be based overseas and just have a registered office address to appear to be UK based.
 They may not even hold physical stock in the UK, or they may just be a dropshipper from factories overseas.